Friendly-Robot/ReservationApp/README.md

 Unit tests are contained in their respective parent directories as well as their `snapshots` for future coverage reports.
 Extra care should be taken before running `npm run test:update` to update snapshots - this happens too easily and can mask bad commits if not thoroughly checked before overwriting. <br>

 Graphql queries and mutations are staged respectively within the `graphql` folder within the `src` directory.
 Each graphql action is named accordingly by its file name and documented within.
-Their responsibilities should inherently be readable and understandable from a high level and traceable to its origin from within components by following naming standards.
+Their responsibilities should inherently be readable and understandable from a high level and traceable to its origin from within components by following naming conventions.

 ## Installation
 ### Clone the repo